jarun/nnn/README.md

 When there's a unique match and it's a directory, `nnn` auto selects the directory and enters it in this mode.
 Use the relevant program option to disable this behaviour.

 This mode takes navigation to the next level when short, unique keypress sequences are possible.
 For example, to reach `nnn` development directory (located at `~/GitHub/nnn`) from my `$HOME` (which is the default directory the terminal starts in), I use the sequence <kbd>g</kbd><kbd>n</kbd>.

-The **_wild load_** option can be extremely handy for users who use this mode constantly.
-The entries are unsorted when the directory loads.
-Applying filters sorts the entries (with directories on top).
-Directory color is disabled in this mode.

 #### File indicators